 FROM InfrastructureEvent SELECT event.involvedObject.kind, event.involvedObject.name, event.type, event.message, event.reason WHERE category = 'kubernetes' AND clusterName='YOUR_CLUSTER_NAME'

 The events collected by New Relic will have the exact same attributes as given by Kubernetes.
-For a reference of these attributes, see the Kubernetes documentation's event v1 core reference.
+For a reference of these attributes, see the Kubernetes event v1 core documentation.

 To search events in the New Relic Infrastructure UI: